geek-sup/vault/README.md

 ### Side Screen

-The side screen is used to have a quick access to the logged used and its settings, you can exit the from here or one of the menus.
+The side screen is used to have a quick access to the logged user and its settings, you can exit the from here or use one of the menus buttons.

 >
 > To close the side panel just click on any black area or the x button